porobov/Concrete-Clock-1355/Makers HUB/Makers Instructions.md

 - Personal protection (glasses, rubber gloves, long-sleeve shirt, respirator)

 ### Prepare master model

-You can skip this step by ordering [well prepared Concrete Clock 1355 master model](http://www.concreteclock1355.com/product/concrete-clock-1355-master-model) at our website.

 The goal is to make it rigid enough to withstand the mass of polyurethane, smooth (non-porous) enough not to be adhered to polyurethane and leak-tight to avoid polyurethane penetration inside master model.